mardeltri/RoboND-Rover-Project/README.md

 With recorded data:
 ![alt text][image4]

-Rock samples are detected applying a filter to find yellow colors.
+Sample rocks are detected applying a filter to find yellow colors.
 Function `color_thresh` receives an image and changes the color-space to HSV to apply an upper and lower threshold.
 ```
 def rocks_thresh(img):
     lower_yellow = np.array([14,100,100])